Insurance and Medical Provision

 There are four main types of insurance to consider for your taekwondo club:

-1. Insurance for club members attending BSTF competitions/ events
+- Insurance for members attending BSTF competitions/ events

-4. Insurance for club members attending non-BSTF competitions/ events
+- Insurance considerations if attending non-BSTF competitions/ events

 This table outlines types of insurance automatically provided to BSTF members.
 Also listed are insurance types which may be activated/ purchased via BSTF, or purchased as part of a 3rd party’s membership, or independently purchased from an insurance broker.

-Included: Yes; requires individual members hold an Athlete Pass or other pass levels with the Add-on; also requires a Club Committee Activation
+Included: Yes; requires individual members hold an Athlete Pass, General Pass or Club Coach Pass; also requires Club Committee’s Activation

 Included: No